Enter your ZIP to

 Image of a cracked and crumbling exterior foundation

-Signs Your Basement Needs to Be Waterproofed
+Signs Your Basement Needs Interior Waterproofing

 How do you know your basement needs waterproofing?
 Here are a few clear signs:

-• Odors: That musty, damp, unpleasant smell often comes from moisture that you can’t even see yet.
+• Musty Odors: That musty, damp, unpleasant smell often comes from moisture that you can’t even see yet.
 Hidden leaks and poor ventilation add to the problem.

 • Mold and Mildew: Mold and mildew thrive in excess moisture, which could lead to serious problems with both of them in your basement.
 Mold remediation might be necessary first, then basement waterproofing once the mold is gone.